vertica/spark-connector/examples/scala/README.md

 # Scala Examples

 This project contains Scala code samples demonstrating the different capabilities and how to configure them.
+In general, you will need to include the Vertica-Spark connector to your scala project dependencies as shown in this example's `build.sbt`.
+Then, it is a matter of correctly configuring the connector options.

+Refer to our [readme](/README.md) for a full list of available options.

 You can run the examples either on our docker environment or on your own Spark-Vertica cluster.

 ## Running Examples

-First, ensure that the sandbox docker environment is up and running by following these [instructions](../README.md).
+First, ensure that the sandbox docker environment is up and running by following these [instructions](/examples/README.md).

 Start by assembling this example project into a fat jar with:
 ```